• Skip to primary navigation

 Instructions

-• Roast the cherry tomatoes and peeled garlic cloves sprinkled with half the olive oil and some salt in a preheated oven at 180°c until the tomatoes start to lose their skin.
+• Place cherry tomatoes and peeled garlic cloves on a baking tray.
+Drizzle with half of the olive oil and sprinkle some salt.
+Roast in the preheated oven until the tomatoes begin to shed their skin.

-• Cover the top with a layer of mozzarella slices and then cover the mozzarella with grated parmigiano or pecorino.
+• Layer the top with mozzarella slices, and then sprinkle the grated Parmigiano Reggiano or Pecorino Romano over the mozzarella.

-• Bake in preheated oven at 180°c until the top starts to brown.
-About 15-20 minutes.
+• Bake in the preheated oven for about 15-20 minutes, or until the cheese on top starts to become golden brown.

-• Serve immediately decorated with some chopped or whole basil leaves.
+• Serve immediately, garnished with additional chopped or whole basil leaves.

 Notes

-This recipe can be made with other pasta such as penne or rigatoni, or semolina gnocchi as in my recipe for Gnocchi alla Romana.
+• This recipe can be made with other gnocchis like semolina gnocchi or even pasta such as penne or rigatoni.

-Strict vegetarians should use a hard cheese made without animal rennet.
-Parmigiano isn’t a vegetarian cheese.
+• Strict vegetarians should use a hard cheese made without animal rennet.
+Parmigiano Reggiano isn't a vegetarian cheese.

 More Baked Pasta Recipes